 Kin Ping Tsang, a retired business executive with Retinitis Pigmentosa, has been actively volunteering for patients’ groups for some decades, both in Hong Kong and internationally.
 In March 1995, along with fellow patients, he founded Retina Hong Kong, a self-help organisation for patients with retinal degenerative diseases; he has been the association’s serving President since then.

-Kin Ping is also President of the Hong Kong Alliance for Rare Diseases (HKARD; founded in December 2014), the Vice-Chair of Hong Kong Patients’ Voices (an advocacy platform in the healthcare sector), and he has been serving on the management committee of Retina International since 2000.
+Kin Ping is also President of the Rare Disease Hong Kong (formerly Hong Kong Alliance for Rare Diseases [HKARD] founded in December 2014), the Vice-Chair of Hong Kong Patients’ Voices (an advocacy platform in the healthcare sector), and he has been serving on the management committee of Retina International since 2000.

 In 2008, he was elected to the Governing Board of the International Alliance of Patients’ Organizations (IAPO) and was the Chair from August 2013 to July 2015.
 Kin Ping was elected to the Council of Rare